 Is this linked with GA under Property in the Admin Panel?
 This will help with passing data between Google Ads and GA.

 Search Console (formally Webmaster Tools)

 Is this linked to Google Ads?
-This will pass data back to GA for campaigns.
-Will also help with SEO efforts and looking starts around keywords.
+This will pass data back to GA for campaigns and also help with SEO efforts.

 Is this setup?
 Set up a basic list to start building a database for future use. – e.g abandon cart, transaction complete, people who visit key pages on your site.

 Domain VS Subdomain

 When setting up a Google Analytics account for the first time or taking over an account from another agency or brand, it is important to remember Google Analytics only tracks URL after the forward slash (/) in a domain.

 For example, if you have created your blog at blog.YourCompany.com, then Google Analytics won’t be monitoring that URL for traffic.
 To track that blog, you will need to add a filter in your Google Analytics account.